Alpha-Yang/Char-adv-using-LID-torch/README.md

 # Char-adv-using-LID-torch
 There are my Pytorch codes for charactering adversarial subspace using local intrinsic dimensionality.

+My related zhihu page is [[here](https://zhuanlan.zhihu.com/p/365307057)].
+You will find more in this page.

 ### Characterizing Adversarial Subspaces Using Local Intrinsic  Dimensionality